Trading Penny Stocks On The OTC v.s Nasdaq/NYSE

-If you’re looking for penny stocks to buy, you’re likely going to find plenty to choose from.
-In the stock market today, there are, however, a few things to keep in mind.
+If you’re looking for penny stocks to buy, you’ll likely find plenty to choose from.
+There are, however, a few things to keep in mind in the stock market today.
 First and foremost, are you able to buy all penny stocks that are publicly traded?
 This might seem like an odd question.
-But with the rise in popularity of apps like Webull and Robinhood, penny stocks have taken on a whole new meaning.
+With the popularity of apps like Webull and Robinhood, penny stocks have taken on a whole new meaning.

 In this regard, and for the most part, only certain types of penny stocks are accessible on these platforms.
-These usually entail stocks traded on either the Nasdaq or New York Stock Exchange (NYSE).
+These usually entail stocks traded on the Nasdaq or New York Stock Exchange (NYSE).
 Most Over-The-Counter (OTC) penny stocks aren’t accessible on these platforms.
 But as I said, there have been a few exceptions to the rule.
-One, in particular, has been Rolls-Royce (RYCEY Stock Report).
+One, in particular, has been Rolls-Royce (OTC:RYCEY).
 Needless to say, if you’re new to trading, you might have a few questions.

 What Is Over-the-Counter (OTC)?

-The group that actually operates the market for companies not trading on the Nasdaq or NYSE is OTC Markets Group (OTCM Stock Report).
-Yes, they are also publicly traded on the OTC coincidentally.
-The Group also is responsible for providing the real-time quote service to traders.
+The group that operates the market for companies not trading on the Nasdaq or NYSE is OTC Markets Group (OTC: OTCM).
+Yes, they are also publicly traded on the OTC, coincidentally.
+The Group also is responsible for providing real-time quote service to traders.
 This is knowns as OTC Link.

 These OTC penny stocks are also considered to have a bit more risk since they aren’t trading on a major exchange.
-There are a few important reasons why they aren’t NYSE or Nasdaq stocks – a/k/a “listed stocks”.
-First, they may lack the proper asset base that major exchanges may require.
-They also have to meet a minimum price threshold and because many are smaller companies, this tends to work against them (at least early on in their development phase).
+There are a few important reasons why they aren’t NYSE or Nasdaq stocks – a/k/a “listed stocks.”
+First, they may lack the proper asset base required by major exchanges.
+They also have to meet a minimum price threshold, and because many are smaller companies, this tends to work against them (at least early on in their development phase).

 [Learn More] Penny Stocks Definition & Frequently Asked Questions

-Furthermore, the higher cost to actually list on major exchanges is a barrier as well.
+Furthermore, the higher cost of listing on major exchanges is also a barrier.
 Does this mean all penny stocks on the OTC are small companies?
-No, and, in fact, many of the world’s largest companies are also traded on the OTC.
-Look at companies like Heineken (HEINY Stock Report), Nintendo (NTDOY Stock Report), Bayer (BAYRY Stock Report), and even Roche Holding Ag (RHHBY Stock Report).
+No, and many of the world’s largest companies are also traded on the OTC.
+Look at companies like Heineken (OTC: HEINY), Nintendo (OTC: NTDOY), Bayer (OTC; BAYRY), and even Roche Holding Ag (OTC;RHHBY).
 These international giants are only accessible to U.S. traders via the OTC Market.

 Different OTC Exchanges For Penny Stocks